 - Click OK.

 To use your new “radio” station, go to Radio > My Radio Stations.
 Make sure your computer is playing audio before launching the station, or it will fail to connect.
 Do you use Sonos to stream local audio or do you prefer to use one of the best music streaming services?
+Remember, there’s more than one way to stream music to your Sonos speaker.

 Explore more about: Sonos.